KYRDTeam/docs-cesar-xbt/README.md

 ### Reference knowledge

-- his own memory on seen tweets and conversations
+- Its own memory of seen tweets and conversations
-- market analysis by LISA - internal agent
+- Market analysis by LISA - internal agent